adonath/adonath.github.io/content/teaching.md

 __________________________________
 <img  class="image-software" src="https://img.youtube.com/vi/gsAI0TDV5B0/0.jpg"/>

+This tutorial is aimed at beginners to the field of gamma-ray astronomy.
+The tutorial was given as part of the [ESCAPE summer school 2021](https://escape2020.github.io/school2021/).
-A tutorial aimed at beginners to the field of gamma-ray astronomy.
-It covers the basics of gamma-ray data analysis, including how to use [Gammapy](https://gammapy.org) to analyze data from the Fermi-LAT and H.E.S.S. telescopes.
+It uses the [Gammapy](https://gammapy.org) package to demonstrate the analysis of data from the Cherenkov Telescope Array Observatory (CTAO).
+It covers the basics of gamma-ray data analysis, including creating and filtering of event lists, image and spectral analysis of binned counts data, model fitting and computation of significance maps and flux points.

 **Links:**
 [Youtube](https://www.youtube.com/watch?v=gsAI0TDV5B0) | [Webpage](https://escape2020.github.io/school2021/posts/clase19/) | [GitHub](https://github.com/escape2020/school2021/tree/main/gammapy)